Rui Penha

-Rui Penha (Porto, October 16, 1981 - Porto, is a Portuguese musician, composer, and conductor.
+Rui Penha (born October 16, 1981) is a Portuguese musician, composer and conductor.

 Life

-Penha received his first musical education at the age of six, studying piano and harpsichord.
+Penha was born in Porto on October 16, 1981.
+He received his first musical education at the age of six, studying piano and harpsichord.
 In 2006, he graduated in Music Education and Composition from the University of Aveiro, where he studied under Sara Carvalho and João Pedro Oliveira.
 He has also studied with Emmanuel Nunes, Pedro Amaral, Brian Ferneyhough, Helmut Lachenmann, Louis Andriessen, Martijn Padding, Flo Menezes and Mary Finsterer, among others, participating actively in several Workshops and Master Classes.
 In 2007, he began his doctoral research under João Pedro Oliveira, with a scholarship from the University of Aveiro.

 Studies

 Rui studied conducting with Ralph Allwood, Mike Brewer, Péter Erdei and Jean-Sébastien Béreau, among others.
 He was the conductor of the contemporary ensemble Momentum Ensemble, with whom he premièred and recorded works of some of Portugal’s foremost composers.
 As a performer, he is now mainly an interpreter of live electroacoustic music, both as a soloist and in chamber music.